AnushaRangana/Resume_Match_Bias_Project/README.md

 ## 🚀 How to Run This Project
 This notebook was developed locally and uploaded to the repository.
 To execute it using Google Colab:
+A small sample dataset is included in the repository to demonstrate the workflow and ensure reproducibility.

 1. Download the FairHire_AI_Resume_JobMatching.ipynb file from this repository to your local system.
 2. Open Google Colab at: https://colab.research.google.com